 Background: Private practice, Author of textbook; Instructor, UCLA Extension and USC Keck School of Medicine

-As a practicing physician, she offers her advisees valuable practical insights into the world of medicine.
-As an author, she enables students to bring out the best in their writing.
-Teaching and advising pre -health majors (medicine, public health, dentistry, pharmacy, and optometry), Claudia is particularly attuned to the goals and aspirations of students interested in the health professions.
+As a practicing physician, she offers her advisees valuable insights into the realities of medicine and healthcare today.
+As an author, she works with her students to bring out the best in their writing.
+As a professor, Claudia consistently interacts with pre-health majors (medicine, public health, dentistry, pharmacy, and optometry), particularly attuning her to the goals and aspirations of individuals preparing for a medical career.

-Claudia received her BA, summa cum laude and Phi Beta Kappa, from Princeton University, MD from Mount Sinai School of Medicine, and MPH from Columbia University, concurrent with residency training in General Preventive Medicine and Public Health.
-She completed an NIH fellowship in Medical Genetics at UCLA, where she trained in clinical genetics (prenatal, pediatric, and adult) and researched the genetic epidemiology of chronic diseases.
+Claudia received her BA in psychology, summa cum laude and Phi Beta Kappa, from Princeton University.
+She obtained her MD at Mount Sinai School of Medicine and MPH at Columbia University while a resident in General Preventive Medicine and Public Health.
+She completed an NIH fellowship in Medical Genetics at UCLA, where she trained in clinical genetics (prenatal, pediatric, and adult) and conducted research in the genetic epidemiology of chronic diseases.

-At Kaplan, Claudia has enabled college students as well as non-traditional applicants to gain admission to their top choice schools.
-With experience as a Princeton Regional Alumni Interviewer, Claudia provides expert insights into the admissions process of highly selective schools, from what makes a powerful and polished personal statement to how to shine at your interview.
+At Kaplan, Claudia has enabled countless college students, nontraditional applicants, and repeat applicants to achieve admission to their top-choice schools.
+With experience as a Princeton Regional Alumni Interviewer, Claudia provides expert insights into the admissions process of highly selective programs, from what makes a powerful and polished personal statement to how to shine at your interview.

 Heather, 2007 Medical Consultant of the Year